If you have a lower-than-ideal credit score and are looking to open a new credit card account, you may quickly hit a

-Once you are approved for an account, you’ll immediately be charged a processing fee.
+Once you are approved for an account, you’ll immediately be charged a program fee.
 This must be paid before the account is actually opened and active.

 Then, with the first billing cycle, you’ll also be charged your first annual fee.
 Beginning with year two, this fee drops.

 You won’t have to pay any monthly fees for the first year as an introductory rate.
 However, each year after that will bring with it a monthly fee.
 This adds up on top of the annual fee, so it’s certainly not insignificant.

 APR and Cash Advances

 The interest rate on the Total Visa® card is also notable, making it a poor card choice if you plan to carry a balance at any point.

 The APR for both purchases and cash advances is high.
 If you don’t pay off your balance in full by the due date each billing cycle, you’ll be tacking on a hefty interest charge.

 For the first year, you won’t have to pay a cash advance fee.
 Beginning with year two, though, you will.

 The Total Visa® Credit Card has a few other fees of which you should be aware.

 If you want a second card, you’ll pay for it.
 This fee will be charged the first time you request an additional card, and every year thereafter.
 Keep in mind that if you order an additional card when you first open the account, your initial credit limit will drop.